1949 Armistice Agreements: With Jordan

-These armistice talks began on the 4th of March, and were conducted on Jordanian territory.
+These armistice talks began on 4 March, and were conducted on Jordanian territory.
 Despite the insistence by Ralph Bunche that in all four talks, the ceasefire be strictly observed, while negotiating with Jordan Israel engaged in military operations to occupy extensive swathes of territory in both the central and southern Negev desert.
 It also managed to secure further land by using the threat of military intervention unless some claims were accepted.

 The agreement with Jordan was signed on 3 April 1949.
 The main points: